Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 11: File Annual Reports

-Corporations are required to submit an annual report with the Maine Secretary of State.
-The annual report is due each year, following the calendar year of formation, on June 1st.
-For example, if the Corporation were created on November 5th, 2021, the next annual report would be due June 1st, 2022.
+Corporations are required to submit an annual report to the Maine Secretary of State.
+The report is due on June 1st of each year, following the calendar year of formation.
+For example, if the Corporation were created on November 5th, 2025, the next annual report would be due June 1st, 2026.

 Some (but not all) of the links on StartUp101.com are affiliate links.
 This means that a special tracking code is used and that we may make a small commission on the sale of an item if you purchase through one of these links.
 The price of the item is the same for you whether it is an affiliate link or not, and using affiliate links helps us to maintain this website.